-To be able to accept inbound connection requests, you must enable callback on the Viewer side:
+To enable inbound connection requests, activate the callback feature on the Viewer:

-- In the Viewer select the Tools tab and click Options:
+- Select the Tools tab in the Viewer, then click Options:

-- In the Options window navigate to the Callback tab and enable Allow callback:
+- In the Options window, go to the Callback tab and choose Allow callback:

-- (Optional) Click the Edit button if you want to restrict incoming connection requests to only certain IP addresses or IP address range.
+- (Optional) Click Edit to restrict incoming connection requests to specific IP addresses or IP address ranges.

-- Click OK and close the Options window.
+- Click OK to close the Options window.

-Make sure that you use the same callback port on the Viewer and Host side.
-Also, the port must be allowed in the firewall on the Viewer PC.
+Ensure you use the same callback port on both the Viewer and Host sides.
+Additionally, the port must be permitted in the firewall on the Viewer PC.

-If you enabled Connect automatically checkbox when configuring callback on the Host side, the Host will send connection requests to the Viewer automatically at regular intervals.
+If you enabled the Connect automatically checkbox when configuring callback on the Host side, the Host will periodically send connection requests to the Viewer.

-The interval is set in the Settings for Host ➝ Options ➝ Callback tab.
+The interval is set in the Settings for Host ➝ Callback tab.

-When the Viewer receives an incoming connection request from the Host, a small icon ( ) appears in the system tray on the Viewer PC.
-Click this icon to invoke the Request for incoming callback connection window and then click Accept:
+Upon receiving an incoming connection request from the Host, a small icon ( ) appears in the system tray on the Viewer PC.
+Click this icon to open the window shown below, then click Accept:

 A New connection window will appear:

 Enter a descriptive name for the connection and click OK.
-Now the connection is ready to be used.
-Notice the callback connection icon at the top right corner of the connection thumbnail in the address book.
-This helps you to distinguish this kind of connections from regular ones:
+The connection is now ready for use.
+Observe the callback connection icon at the top right corner of the connection thumbnail in the address book, which helps distinguish this type of connection from regular ones:

-If you want to get rid of subsequent messages from the Host asking you to accept the connection, open connection properties, navigate to the Network tab and enable the Accept callback connections automatically checkbox.
-This will silently accept callback connections from that specific remote Host and you will not have to accept them every time the server "calls back".
+If you want to eliminate subsequent messages from the Host asking you to accept the connection, open connection properties, navigate to the Network tab, and select the Accept callback connections automatically checkbox.
+This will silently accept callback connections from that specific remote Host, so you won't have to accept them each time the server "calls back".